ActiveInferenceInstitute/ActiveInferenceCategoryTheory/IntroSyllabus.md

 Higher category theoretical concepts and ramp-up into Bayesian inference.

-*(Note: I don't know whether a "strict" delineation between basic and higher category theory is, the header distinction is to help keep the syllabus organized)*
+*(Note: I don't know whether a "strict" delineation between basic and higher category theory is agreed upon or what it might be--the header distinction is here to help keep the syllabus organized)*

 **Topics:**